Total electron content: Propagation delay

 where q, m_{e}, r_{e} are the electron charge, mass, and radius, respectively; c is the vacuum speed of light and ϵ_{0} is the vacuum permittivity.
 The value of the constant is approximately κ ≈ 40.308193 m^{3}·s^{−2}; the units can be expressed equivalently as m·m^{2}·Hz^{2} to highlight the cancellation involved in yielding delays τ in meters, given f in Hz and TEC in m^{−2}.

+The second-order term produces GNSS positioning errors on the order of millimeters.
+For its computation, see Hernández‐Pajares et al. (2007).

+Typical values

 Typical daytime values of TEC are expressed on the scale from 0 to 100 TEC units.
 However, very small variations of 0.1-0.5 TEC units can be also extracted under the assumption of relatively constant observational biases.
 These small TEC variations are related to medium-scale traveling ionospheric disturbances (MSTIDs).
 These ionospheric disturbances are primarily generated by gravity waves propagating upward from lower atmosphere.